Ethan136/Python-C-Struct-Converter/README.md

 4. **Export to Header**:
    - Export the manually defined struct to a C header file with proper bitfield syntax.

+> **Note:** Manual struct mode does not support padding; all members are tightly packed.
+Only basic types (int, unsigned int, char, unsigned char) are supported for bitfields.

 ## Example File

 An `examples/example.h` file is included in the project to demonstrate the functionality with a struct that requires memory padding and includes bitfield members.